English for Flight Attendants: 60+ Words and Phrases You Should Know [with Audio]

 - runway / tarmac — The place where planes take off, land and travel to and from the gates.
 This surface is typically made of asphalt or concrete.

 - arrivals — Arrivals are flights that are arriving at the airport.
 There is an arrivals board that shows which flights are arriving and at what times.

 - departures — Departures are flights that are leaving the airport.
 There is a departures board (usually right next to the arrivals board) that shows which flights are leaving and at what times.
-You should try to remember where arrivals and departures boards are in major airports so that you can tell passengers where to find them.

 - on time — When a plane is on time, it will arrive or depart at the scheduled (planned) time.

-- check in — Check in is where passengers must show their travel documents (such as passports and visas) to airline employees.
+- check-in — Check-in is where passengers must show their travel documents (such as passports and visas) to airline employees.
 The airline employees will make sure they have the right documents to travel, and they will prepare the passengers’ suitcases to be put on the plane.